KSheeds1/Katie-Sheedy-Portfolio/README.md

 **Navbar transitions:**
 * I plan to implement a hover in/out transition for the navbar sections, where the text is replaced by an icon.

+**Contact form functionality:**
+* Once I have developed the skills to put in place the back-end structures needed to submit the form and provide interaction feedback I will put this in place for the contact form.

 # Technologies Used
 * HTML5
 * CSS3